codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 .. index::
    pair: Parameters; pc.npvo

-If set to ``TRUE``, the more recent primary component overrides older ones in the case of conflicting primaries.
+Control which primary component is allowed to continue in case of conflicting primary components after cluster partitioning.

 .. csv-table::
    :class: doc-options